olivierbon/Placid/README.md

 Placid is a Craft plugin which makes it easy to use REST services in your twig templates, whether thats getting a twitter feed, showing off dribbble shots or getting the weather, Placid has you covered.

-## IMPORTANT
+##IMPORTANT
-This version of Placid will now remain as is, development of version 2.0.0 is underway and since it's a complete rewrite and since the latest version of the OAuth plugin by Dukt has introduced quite a number of breaking issues relating to access tokens, it would be counter productive to try and fix them all, instead I will be focusing on the next version of Placid.
+~~This version of Placid will now remain as is, development of version 2.0.0 is underway and since it's a complete rewrite and since the latest version of the OAuth plugin by Dukt has introduced quite a number of breaking issues relating to access tokens, it would be counter productive to try and fix them all, instead I will be focusing on the next version of Placid.~~

-You can still download this version and things will of course work as expected, but if you want to use OAuth for twitter then you should download the [`0.9.60` release of the OAuth plugin here](https://github.com/dukt/craft-oauth/releases/tag/0.9.60) to be sure things will work correctly.
+~~You can still download this version and things will of course work as expected, but if you want to use OAuth for twitter then you should download the [`0.9.60` release of the OAuth plugin here](https://github.com/dukt/craft-oauth/releases/tag/0.9.60) to be sure things will work correctly.~~

-> I will still fix bugs in this version that **do not** relate to the OAuth plugin, so feel free to post issues if you need to!
+> ~~I will still fix bugs in this version that **do not** relate to the OAuth plugin, so feel free to post issues if you need to!~~

+**Given the announcement of Craft 3, Placid 2 will wait and during this time I will be working on bringing this version of Placid up to scratch, stay tuned!**

 ## Installing / Updating